 - 25-30 fresh strawberries

-- 8 ounces good-quality white chocolate (see note above)
+- 8 ounces good-quality white chocolate (see note)

-- 8 ounces milk, semisweet or bittersweet chocolate (see note above)
+- 8 ounces milk, semisweet or bittersweet chocolate (see note)

 - Line a large, rimmed baking sheet with parchment paper and set aside.